|

 Spelling section, has two spelling versions:

-Alike English, spelled like English, and Sound Spell Same (SSS) in
+Alike English, a training version of Peoplese that is spelled like English, and Sound Spell Same (SSS) -- pure Peoplese -- in

-Peoplese eliminates synomyms by using the Chinese technique of
+Peoplese eliminates homonyms by using the Chinese technique of

-adding a word to at least one of the identical sounding words.
+adding a word to at least one of the identical sounding homonyms.
 E.g. block & bloc → blocgroup, beat &

 beet → beetplant, aunt & ant → antbug, been & bin → storagebin.
+The added word ("group", "plant","bug", "storage") is a hint of the compound word's meaning.
 Upon reading or hearing these compound words,

-In the Alike English spelling version of Peoplese, these compound
+In the Alike English spelling version of Peoplese, creating compound

 “’Been’ and ‘bin’, pronounced identically, are seldom if ever confused, so why convert